 Welcome to Camden, New Jersey, where one in two people is living in poverty.

-According to the U.S. Census Bureau, Camden is now the most impoverished city in the United States, with nearly 32,000 of its 77,000 residents officially struggling to survive.
+to the U.S. Census Bureau, Camden is now the most impoverished city in

-The city sits just over the bridge from more affluent Philadelphia but a chronic lack of jobs and high crime rate sets it a world apart.
+chronic lack of jobs and high crime rate sets it a world apart.

 While New Jersey's unemployment rate is about 9.9 per cent, Camden's is estimated to be a staggering 19 per cent.
-Joblessness has been a feature of life in Camden since the city lost most of its manufacturing base in the late 1960's and 1970's.
+Joblessness has been a feature of

 The city is also crippled by crime with 48 homicides recorded already this year, and burglaries and assaults daily occurrences.